gverploeg/Recommender-Case-Study/miniquiz.md

 2. How many snacks are there in total?

-3. What is the most (and least) common cuisine?
+3. What are the most and least common cuisines?

-4. Which is the most common ingredient across snacks (look at composition)?
+4. Which is the most common ingredient across snacks?
+(Hint: Look at composition.)

 5. What are the five most recently added snacks?